dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 After that, we can simply issue `npm start` and we will see Babel run our code and assert that we get the expected state.

+{% include tweet_quote.html quote_text="I just finished a Redux tutorial." %}

 {% include asides/javascript-at-auth0.markdown %}

 ## Conclusion

 As we can see, Redux is an easy technology to reason about.
-Although not hard, correctly understanding its three main pieces (the store, reducers, and actions) is important before we move to other topics, like integrating with React.
-Together, Redux and React form a great foundation for modern Single Page Apps that has a great performance and that is easy to maintain.
+Although not hard, correctly understanding its three main pieces (the store, reducers, and actions) is important before we move to other topics, like integrating with front-end frameworks.
+However, once we learn Redux's concepts, we can integrate it with, for example, React to get a great foundation for modern Single Page Apps.

 By the way, in our blog we have an article that shows how to properly [secure React and Redux Apps with JWTs](https://auth0.com/blog/secure-your-react-and-redux-app-with-jwt-authentication/).
 Take a look at it if you are going to use these technologies in your next project.